 We recruited 1260 American participants (n women= 630) from Amazon Mechanical Turk via CloudResearch (Litman et al., 2017).
 The final sample consisted of 635 male participants (50.4%) and 625 female participants (49.6%).
 The average age of the sample was 51.3 (SD = 28.7), ranging from 0 to 100.
 [Simulated data]

 We limited participation using the following criteria: (1) over 18 years old, (2) born, raised, and residing in the US, and (3) a native English speaker.
-Based on previous experience of running similar replications on MTurk, to ensure high quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
-Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballot stuffing, bot detection, security scan monitor, and relevantID.
+Based on previous experience of running similar replications on MTurk, to ensure high-quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
+Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low-Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballot stuffing, bot detection, security scan monitor, and relevantID.

-Assignment pay was based on the federal wage of 7.25USD/hour, per minute, so for example - 5-8 minutes survey would be paid one USD per participant.
+Assignment pay was based on the federal wage of 7.25USD/hour, per minute, so for example - a 5-8 minutes survey would be paid one USD per participant.
 We first pretest survey duration with 30 participants to make sure our time run estimate was accurate and then adjust pay as needed, the data of the 30 participants will not be analyzed separately from the rest of the sample other than to assess survey completion duration and needed pay adjustments.
 For those pretest participants, if survey durations were longer than expected, they would be paid a bonus as pay adjustment.
 The average compensation for participation in this study was $ [].

 Procedure and materials